Gustavus Vaughan Brooke: Financial difficulties

-Recognition in Melbourne
+Posthumous recognition

 Shortly after the news of Brooke's death arrived in Melbourne, members of the Melbourne Press Club decided on a series of stage performances to raise money for a permanent memorial in the form of a statue.

 They chose Boucicault's London Assurance, which they played several times to good houses in Melbourne and country centres.
 They supplemented the profits with donations from the public, but when the bust arrived from Charles Summers' studio in England, there was still insufficient funds to cover its cost, and Gilbert Roberts offered to make up the difference if it were first unveiled at his Duke of Edinburgh Theatre.
 The custodians of the statue agreed and the ceremony went off smoothly, however some important people took offence at not having been consulted and held a more dignified unveiling at the art gallery attached to the Public Library, installing it between busts of Edmund and Charles Kean.

+In London, a committee of actors was formed to raise money to commemorate Brooke, and it was resolved to acquire a lifeboat for the Poolbeg station, near Dublin, his birthplace.
+The G V Brooke (sometimes given as Gustavus V Brooke) was built by Forrestt of Limehouse, exhibited in London, and then relaunched at the Dublin shipyard of Walpole, Webb & Bewley on 20 September 1866, in the presence of Brooke's widow.